 In the ideal case, one would learn the continuous/continuous Model (1) directly, giving a probabilistic relationship between condition X and signal S. From this base model, the three other model categories could be derived for specific applications.
+Surprisingly, review of the existing literature reveals that, when continuous/continuous probabilistic models are obtained from experimental or simulated data (see Section 2.3), they are often not used for reliability analysis, or for explicitly deriving PoD curves or other models.

 Fig. 6 summarizes how the four continuous or binary variables X, Y, S, and I interact through the four model types.